AB Dance Company

 Collaborations and guest choreographers

-AB Dance Company often collaborates with other dance groups and theatres, for example with Turku City Theatre, Åbo Svenska Teater, Turku Music Festival, Jojo – Oulu Dance Centre, Dance Theatre Rimpparemmi and TEHDAS Theatre.
+AB Dance Company often collaborates with other dance groups and theatres, for example with Turku City Theatre, Åbo Svenska Teater, Turku Music Festival, Jojo – Oulu Dance Centre, Dance Theatre Rimpparemmi and Tehdas Theatre and Aura of Puppets.
 AB Dance Company takes pride in its interdisciplinary productions and its diverse audience development.

 Rewards and acknowledgements